odpi/egeria-docs/site/docs/guides/developer/governance-action-services/overview.md

 * Performing the action

-    * getOpenMetadataStore - returns a client to the Governance Engine OMAS that supports the retrieval of metadata elements, their classifications and relationships.
+    * getOpenMetadataStore - returns a client to the Governance Server OMAS that supports the retrieval of metadata elements, their classifications and relationships.
     * createIncidentReport - creates an [incident report](/concepts/incident-report) that can provide a focal point for collaboration to resolve a particular issue.
 Incident reports are often managed by an [incident management tool](/features/incident-reporting/overview).

 * Recording the outcome of the processing